-How successful a credit union is at making money affects its long-term survivability.
-Earnings can be retained by the credit union, expanding its capital buffer, or be used to address problematic loans, likely making the credit union better able to withstand economic trouble.
-Credit unions that are losing money, however, have less ability to do those things.
+A credit union's earnings performance affects its long-term survivability.
+A credit union can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the credit union better able to withstand economic trouble.
+However, credit unions that are losing money have less ability to do those things.

-On Bankrate's test of earnings, 1199 SEIU scored 6 out of a possible 30, falling short of the national average of 10.31.
+On Bankrate's test of earnings, 1199 SEIU scored 8 out of a possible 30, less than the national average of 10.11.